AKovacs555/IQtestWithPoliticalPreference/README.md

 ## Frontend (React)

- - Located in `frontend/` and built with Vite, React Router, Tailwind CSS with DaisyUI components and framer‑motion.
+ - Located in `frontend/` and built with Vite, React Router, Tailwind CSS and Material UI components with framer‑motion.
 - Install dependencies with `npm install` and start the dev server with `npm run dev`.
 - The UI uses a responsive layout.
 The previous mobile restriction was removed and `MobileOnlyWrapper` now simply renders its children.